aj-code/3gsocks/README.md

 # 3gsocks

 This is a multi-platform reverse connect remote socks5 network pivot.

 * Socks5 based network pivoting
 * TLS transport with cert pinning
-* Should run on damn near anything (probably ymmv)
+* Should run on damn near anything
+	* Tested - windows and linux (tested)
+	* Totally untested but probably working - various bsds, mac os, aix, solaris, plan9, android
 * Precompiled binaries available (under dist/) if you're that way inclined

 Inspired by some socks functionality I found that one time in some malware I was reverse.